-B. Degree application
+B. Graduation Application

-The appropriate form should be completed in the first 2 weeks of the semester in which you are graduating (April grad - complete in January; August grad - complete in May).
+The appropriate form should be completed in the first 2 weeks of the semester in which you are graduating.
 View the website below for instructions.
 Applying for graduation is solely the responsibility of the student as this is a University level process.